 To get the best out of your espresso maker and making authentic espresso drinks you must ensure that the whole machine is preheated.
 This step will take you up to half an hour.
 You can speed up this process by pulling a blank shot which has the added benefit of preheating your porta-filler.

 Set your coffee grinder to a fine grind setting.
-Typically an espresso shot is very finely ground.
-At this point you should have your kitchen scale or better still your coffee scale ready with your porta-filler on it and ready to weigh out 20 gram of the finely ground coffee powder.
+Typically, an espresso shot is very finely ground.
+At this point you should have your kitchen scale or better still your coffee scale ready with your portafilter on it and ready to weigh out 20 gram (2/3 oz) of the finely ground coffee powder.

 At this point you should have a tiny mountain of 20 gram of coffee in your portafiller.
-Spread this around evenly in preparation of tampering and using your coffee tamper.
+Spread this around evenly in preparation for tampering and using your coffee tamper.

 Your grounds of coffee should be evenly distributed before you tamper.
 This you can do by gently tapping the outer edge of your tamper with your hand.

-Now it is time to compress your ground coffee by tampering.
+Now it is time to compress your ground coffee by tamping

 The key here is to press down straight and Level.
 This is an important step to get right by pressing down in an uneven manner.
 If your tamper is not flat or is slightly uneven during this process, you will end up with an uneven flow and lesser quality of coffee.

-Tampering is an important and underrated skill that is often overlooked.
+Tamping is an important and underrated skill that is often overlooked.
 Thankfully, it is easy to master.
-Focus on your tampering skills if you are just getting started on your journey to coffee mastery.
+Focus on your tamping skills if you are just getting started on your journey to coffee mastery.

 Press down in a straight vertical fashion, applying an even force of pressure of no more than 30lbs — which is considered as the absolute maximum.
 Don’t over do it with the pressure.
 Just tamp until the grounds stop settling.